japgolly/learning/recursion-blog/FAQ.md

 2. Matryoshka is very, very awesome, but shouldn't be considered gospel nor the holy grail.
 Like anything, if has flaws and tradeoffs.
-   I'm actually hoping that some of the committers adopt some optimisations I'll be demonstrating in this series, and apply them to Matryoshka.

-   To be specific,

    * Code is extremely hard to read
      * Implicit ops everywhere - quite hard to find operator definitions.